Easy way to remove a tick

 Please do not try to burn a tick off—you’ll just burn your child’s skin.
-Suffocation techniques such as covering a tick with petroleum jelly (Vaseline) or nail polish are not very effective, allow the tick to stay on for a longer period of time, and may cause the tick to become slippery and difficult to grasp.
+In addition, avoid suffocation techniques such as covering a tick with petroleum jelly (Vaseline) or nail polish because these techniques are not very effective, allow the tick to stay on for a longer period of time, and may cause the tick to become slippery and difficult to grasp.

 After removal, if the tick’s head is left behind, don’t go digging for it.
 Just like a tiny splinter, your skin will naturally try to expel it.
 Soaking the area in warm water will help the process along.
 Don’t worry about disease transmission: there is not any disease stuck in a head.

 Wash the skin where the tick was using soap and water as you would any cut to prevent a skin infection.
 A small, minimally tender, pimple like bump is a common reaction which may be present for a few days.
 This is an irritation response of the skin.
 If the tick was a deer tick (typically the size of a poppy or sesame seed), watch for the rash of Lyme disease that appears as a flat, pink, round patch about a week later.
 The patch may clear in the center and grows to at least 2 1/2 inches across.

 My daughter told me that once, a girl at her lunch table had a tick on her.
 None of the kids could pick it off and the girl sat screaming until the lunch lady came over to help her.
 May be you’ll be the lucky adult called over to help next time.